cloudinary-community/gatsby-source-cloudinary/README.md

 # Gatsby-Source-Cloudinary

-This source plugin queries media files from a Cloudinary account into `cloudinaryMedia` nodes in your Gatsby project.
+This source plugin queries media files from a Cloudinary account into `CloudinaryMedia` nodes in your Gatsby project.

 [See a live demo here](https://gsc-sample.netlify.com/)

 [Here's a tutorial on plugin usage](https://scotch.io/tutorials/handling-images-in-gatsby-with-high-performance)

+If support for the [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) is needed add and configure the [gatsby-transformer-cloudinary](https://www.gatsbyjs.com/plugins/gatsby-transformer-cloudinary/) plugin.

 ## Motivation